 Many adults live with undiagnosed ADHD, which can impact work performance, relationships, and daily life.
 Recognition and treatment can lead to significant improvements in quality of life.

-Syreeta Finley's memoir offers a raw, honest, and ultimately hopeful account of living with bipolar disorder.
+Mariesy Finley Richardson's memoir offers a raw, honest, and ultimately hopeful account of living with bipolar disorder.
 Through her personal narrative, she explores the challenges, setbacks, and triumphs that define the mental health journey.

 This powerful book serves as both a personal testimony and a resource for others who may be struggling with similar experiences.
-Syreeta's courage in sharing her story helps break down the barriers of shame and stigma that often surround mental illness.
+Mariesy's courage in sharing her story helps break down the barriers of shame and stigma that often surround mental illness.

 Readers will find not only understanding and validation but also practical insights and hope for their own path to wellness and recovery.